 About two-thirds of all freelancers said they were happy with how much they were earning.

 This is pretty great news!
 While freelancing is about more than just money, having a good level of income gives you the security to experiment and grow your business.

-A third of our survey participants, however, didn’t feel like they were earning enough.
+A third of our survey participants, however, didn’t feel like their freelancer income were enough.

 68% of freelancers are happy and satisfied with their income